Meet Ava

 Crystal has been focusing on teaching Ava to sit and consistently follow commands.
 The dedication is paying off—Ava’s responses are improving each day!

-Crystal began working with Ava when she was just four weeks old.
+Crystal began working with Ava since she was just four weeks old.
 While the journey has been demanding, she’s discovering how deeply rewarding it is to train and nurture a dog.
 The hard work is truly worth it.